rjbs/rjbs.github.io/talks/index.md

 title: Talks
 ---

 I present talks and tutorials about programming, UNIX, and other topics.
-I've published most of my slides, although they're much less informative without me narrating and gesticulating wildly.
+You can see some of them below.
+Videos are generally better than slides, because the slides are much less informative without me narrating and gesticulating wildly.
 Ask me to come speak for your group!
-If I can make it to your public group, I'd love to come.
-I'm also available for professional instruction.

-My long form talk on Moose, [Moose is Perl: A Guide to the New Revolution](/talks/moose) is available on its own page.

 <div class="talks-grid">
 {% assign sorted_talks = site.talks | sort: 'date' | reverse %}